A new study has found alarming rates of undetected elder abuse, neglect and exploitation . . .Read more

 - Operate a resource group to assist prosecutors in pursuing elder abuse cases

 The law requires the DOJ to collect data on elder abuse and investigations as well as provide training and support to states to fight elder abuse.
 The law specifically targets email fraud by expanding the definition of telemarketing fraud to include email fraud.
 Prohibited actions include email solicitations for investment for financial profit, participation in a business opportunity, or commitment to a loan.

-The law also addresses flaws in the guardianship system that have led to elder abuse.
+As ElderLawAnswers has previously reported, flaws in the guardianship system have led to elder abuse.
 The law enables the government to provide demonstration grants to states' highest courts to assess adult guardianship and conservatorship proceedings and implement changes.